 DIY Clay Horse Flower Pot Tutorial

-I’ve named my flower pot horse ‘Little Teddy’…he’s a representation of big “Teddy” (one of our horses).
-Do you see the resemblance?? 🙂
+I’ve named my flower pot horse ‘Little Teddy’, as he’s a representation of big “Teddy” (one of our horses).
+Do you see the resemblance??

-This project turned out as cute as can be, and I’m really itching to make one more that resembles our other horse!
+This project turned out as cute as can be, and I’m really itching to make one more that resembles another one of our horses!

 ..but I’ve got to be honest, I wasn’t always this excited about it in the beginning…